Skip Navigation

 • If you need help accessing an existing account, see technical help

-Upload a copy of your most recent degree transcript (bachelor's or higher).
+• You should upload a copy of your most recent degree transcript (bachelor's or higher).

-• If you earned a degree (bachelor’s or higher) from The University of Oklahoma, you do not need to upload this transcript.
+• If you earned a degree (bachelor’s or higher) from the University of Oklahoma, you do not need to upload this transcript.

 • “Advisory” transcripts or web printouts from your student portal are not acceptable and insufficient for the review of your application.

-Note: if you are recommended for admission, your official transcripts from all degree-granting institutions (bachelor’s or higher) will be required.
+Note: If you are recommended for admission, your official transcripts from all degree-granting institutions (bachelor’s or higher) will be required.

 GRE